ridleyjack/instant/README.md

 **Html And Java Code Organizationn!**
 1) Apparently it makes the code easier to read if you try and keep java / html code in seperate files.
-I have being doing this a bit by making a servlet called somethingForm.jsp with the HTML stuff and another filed called something.jsp containing the logic. (but you can make web pages how ever you want)
+I have being doing this a bit by making a jsp file called somethingForm.jsp with the HTML stuff and another filed called something.jsp containing the logic. (but you can make web pages how ever you want).

 2) If you want to avoid mixing html/java there is a library I have included called jstl.
 To use it write this..